Optimal Control of Underdamped Systems: An Analytic Approach: Further details on the order-by-order multiscale expansion

 By recalling Eq.~\eqref{eq:solf-int}, we obtain Eq.~\eqref{eq:solv-int}.
 It is now possible to compute the time derivative of $\kappa_{\slt{2}}$, by making use of~\eqref{eq:solf-int} and~\eqref{eq:solv-int}:

-\end{widetext} The right hand side vanishes for case \ref{itm:b}, and also for case \ref{itm:a} when either $U_{\star}$ is a linear function of $\nq$ (including the physically relevant case $U_{\star}=0$), or $U_{\star}$ is symmetric with symmetric boundary conditions.
+The right hand side vanishes for case \hyperref[itm:b]{EP}, and also for case \hyperref[itm:a]{KL} when either $U_{\star}$ is a linear function of $\nq$ (including the physically relevant case $U_{\star}=0$), or $U_{\star}$ is symmetric with symmetric boundary conditions.
 By taking into account this result and the definition~\eqref{eq:sigma}, Eq.~\eqref{eq:solv-int} is straightforwardly recast into Eq.~\eqref{eq:sol_o2_v}.

 We finally observe that, recalling~\eqref{eq:mus} and~\eqref{eq:ksigma}, one has

 Therefore,

 when the right hand side of~\eqref{eq:derk} vanishes.